ccciara/trains_spatial_database/README.md

 # Train Station Spatial Database
 #### UCL CEGE0052 Spatial Databases and Data Management project
-In this project, I created a spatial database and populated it with train stations, entrances, and ticket barriers.
+In this project, I created a spatial database in PostgreSQL and populated it with train stations, entrances, and ticket barriers.
 Non-spatial data within the database included tickets, customers, and transactions.
 Transactions were linked to customers, tickets, ticket barriers, entrances, and stations.
+Physical assets nested within each other (station->entrance->ticket barrier) are also linked.
-Queries were also written to provide information for decision making.
+Queries were written to provide information for decision making.
 Some are maintenance oriented, for example viewing the ticket barriers with the highest failure rate for transactions.
-Others serve other purposes; such as retrieving the average age of customers passing through each station at each hour of the day, in order to best target station advertisements.
+Others queries include retrieving the average age of customers passing through each station at each hour of the day, in order to best target station advertisements.

 I recommend viewing the files in this order:
 1. Create table